khalid-hussain/shaheen/chap16.md

 Moosa was startled at this and said, "If this is true then I have to reach Granada immediately."

-Badr Bin Mughira said, "I think you still have some misunderstanding about the people of Granada."
+Badr bin Mughira said, "I think you still have some misunderstanding about the people of Granada."

 Moosa said, "When I thought that the people of Granada would support us for a